Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/5lgYJy6.png)

-2.Convert data from column to row
+2. Convert data from column to row
 By using:
 * Node Transpose